 - If you are concerned and would like to have your dog vaccinated for any reason, please call our office to schedule an appointment.
-We have the influenza vaccine in stock for those who would like to vaccinate their pets.
+We have kept the influenza vaccine in stock since it first became available.

 - Avoid situations where your dog may be exposed to dogs of unknown health status (for example, dog parks).
 A boarding kennel or “doggie day care” that requires all animals be in good health in order to attend is expected to be a safe venue.
 A small number of kennels now require the canine influenza vaccine; you may want to ask your kennel about it before boarding your pet.

 - Avoid traveling inter-state with your dog if possible.
 If you must travel with your dog, avoid interacting with other dogs on your trip, and/or consider vaccination.

 - If you work or volunteer at an animal shelter, kennel, grooming shop, pet store, or other venue that involves meeting community dogs, be sure to shower and launder your clothing before interacting with your own pets when you get home.

 - Monitor your dog for signs of illness, and call your veterinarian if you are concerned.
 Signs to watch for include coughing, sneezing, fever, and discharge from the nose or eyes.